 Before tackling the big furniture like a master bed or huge wardrobe, it should be your priority to get all the tools you need.
 The basics are screwdrivers, a hammer, a wrench, and even some Ziploc bags (to take care of all the nails you will have lying around).

 Know which “Battles to Fight”

 Take a closer look at all your furniture.
 Do you think you should (and could) disassemble all of that?
 Sometimes, trying to do something on your own results in a worse outcome than you wanted.
-That’s why it’s necessary to know when you need professional movers to intervene.
+That’s why it’s necessary to know when you need professional movers to intervene either for local or across country move.
 If you have some tricky items to handle, consider getting pro help – it can pay off.
 Book movers in advance and make your lives easier with pro help.

 Measure & Make a Disassembling Plan